rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

     ![](../assets/offers-e2e-decision-collection.png)

+1. If you defined a ranking when [building your components](#define-components), you can assign it to a placement in the decision.
+If mutiple offers are eligible to be presented in this placement, the decision will use this formula to calculate which offer to deliver first.

+    The detailed steps to assign a ranking formula to a placement are described in [this section](../../using/offers/offer-activities/configure-offer-selection.md#assign-ranking-formula).

 1. Select the fallback offer that you created.
 It will be displayed as an available fallback offer for the three selected placements.

     ![](../assets/offers-e2e-decision-fallback.png)